Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Identity theft is when someone uses your personal information to open new accounts.

-If you believe you are a victim (or potential victim) of identity theft, follow these steps to help you to protect yourself.
+If you believe you are (or may be) a victim of identity theft, follow these steps to help you to protect yourself.

 Wells Fargo customers should call us immediately at 1-800-869-3557.